jbroadway/docs/docs/1.0/creator-tools/creating-a-custom-character.md

    something like _avatar-123-character-name_.
 9. Relaunch the Flipside app to see your new character in the **Characters** palette.

+## Previewing your character before uploading

+In Unity, you can press Play at any time to preview your character in VR.
+You'll see your character standing in front of you in a T-pose.
+You can also test its movement to look for any issues with your rig, weight painting, or scale.
+The controls are as follows:

+* Keyboard: Press the spacebar to toggle animation
+* Oculus Touch: Press A or X to toggle animation
+* HTC Vive: Press the Application Menu button on either controller to toggle animation

+This helps reduce the time it takes to test your characters and see how they will feel in VR.

 ## Need help?

 [Contact us](/contact) to help you create and import your own custom characters.